Skip to Content

 This is a novel of grey areas, reminiscent of A Song of Ice and Fire.
 Rather than an ultimate evil and a chosen one, this is a story of people being good, bad, and everything in-between.

-Essential Modern Fantasy Books
+Essential Fantasy Books of the 21st Century

 Here is where diversity really comes into play!
 The 21st century has seen a massive shift in the fantasy genre, as the best fantasy books are now written by a much more diverse range of writers.
 This means that modern fantasy books take greater inspiration from world cultures and mythology, from indigenous Australia to Japan to Central Africa.
 These authors are writing some of the best fantasy books, not only of the modern day, but of all time!